I pushed the door open, a knot of nerves twisting in my gut.

 To get to the otherworld side of town, I wisely chose to go on the bus.
 It was that or the subway.
 And there was no way in heaven or hell I would cross the subway line that led to the other half of town.
-The terrifying stories I'd heard could fill up a horror book.
-Even before the existence of magic had been revealed, that section of the subway had been terrifying.
-From murders to assaults, to plain old disappearances, the subway was about as friendly and safe as a wolf baring its teeth a centimeter from your jugular.
+The terrifying stories I’d heard could fill up a horror book.
+Even before the existence of magic had been revealed, that section of the subway had been scary.
+From murders to assaults to plain old disappearances, the subway was about as friendly and safe as a wolf baring its teeth a centimeter from your jugular.

 Still, I could hardly say the bus system was much better.
 As soon as we reached the rough demarcation line separating the normals from the otherworlders in Hope City, every single human got off the bus.
 Which just left me and some seriously shady blokes in hoods.